jerryxguo/gateway/readme.md

 By default it is running like: gateway -dbDriver=sqlite3 -dbSource=cab.db -hostAddress=0.0.0.0:3000

-## Prerequisite

-It requres redis server running locally

-if it is unavailiable, run "sudo apt-get install redis-server" (Ubuntu) to set up redis server

 ## Build Instructions (Linux only)

 Run the commands in sequence:

 go get -d
 go build

 ## Tests

 go test
 go test ./services